Take Notice of NIH Guide Notices for 2016 Grant Applications

 The last area of rigor and transparency involves authentication of key biological and/or chemical resources.
 These resources include, but are not limited to, cell lines, specialty chemicals, antibodies and other biologics.
 Information about authentication of research resources will be evaluated by the peer review panel as acceptable or not, but will not be factored into the final impact score.
 Any potential problems with authentication will be resolved by program staff and the applicant prior to award.

 NIH has provided, in addition to the guide notices, a number of on-line resources for applicants and awardees.
-These include a set of frequently asked questions (grants.nih.gov/reproducibility/faqs.htm) and a page summarizing the requirements, with links to training and workshops (grants.nih.gov/reproducibility/index.htm).
+These include a set of frequently asked questions (grants.nih.gov/faqs#/rigor-and-reproducibility.htm) and a page summarizing the requirements, with links to training and workshops (grants.nih.gov/policy/reproducibility/index.htm).

 Together, we can improve the rigor and reproducibility of research.
 If you have questions about your specific research, we encourage you to contact NCCIH program staff to discuss your application.